 These are the provisions of the Equality Act 2010 referring to trans people.
-There is extensive guidance and notes.
+There are Explanatory Notes.

 What trans people are protected?
 Anyone who intends to transition to the other gender as a binary trans person.
 Non-binary people are not protected.
-The Act refers to “gender reassignment” but “transsexual persons”, so gender and sex are confused.
+The Act refers to “gender reassignment” but “transsexual persons”, so gender and sex are treated as synonymous.

 7 Gender reassignment